boazbk/tcs/OLD_lec_05_physical_implementation.md

 > # {.proof data-ref="circuitprogequivthm"}
 We start with the "only if" direction.
-That is, we show how to transform a NAND program to a circuit.
+That is, we show how to transform a NAND-CIRC program to a circuit.
 Suppose that $P$ is an $S$ line program that computes $F$.
 We will build a NAND circuit $C=(V,E,L)$ that computes $F$ as follows.
 The vertex set $V$ will have the $n+s$ elements $\{ (0,0), \ldots, (0,n-1),(1,0),\ldots,(1,s-1) \}$.